ngiann/ConvolvedGaussianProcessesExperiments/README.md

 Loading the file introduces a number of variables that will be listed in the REPL once the command has been executed.
 The variables that we will be looking at are `masses`, `accretions`, `centroids` and `posterior`.
 These are all matrices with dimensions *(number of candidate masses)×(number of candidate eddington fractions)*.

-Matrix `posterior` containts the posterior probability of each combination of mass and eddingtonfraction.
-There are 64 candidate masses, hence 64 rows, and 3 candidate eddington fractions, hence 3 columns.
-To inspect the posterior of e.g. 5th candidate mass and 2nd candidate eddington fraction, do:
+Matrix `posterior` contains the posterior probability of each combination of mass and eddingtonfraction.
+There are 64 candidate masses (64 rows) and 3 candidate eddington fractions (3 columns) To inspect the posterior of e.g. 5th candidate mass and 2nd candidate eddington fraction, do:
 ```
+# create matrix of eddington fractions because they are not saved in jld2 file.
+edfractions = kron([1;5;10]', ones(64))

 i,j = 5, 2 # specify combination
 posterior[i,j] # returned posterior probability
 masses[i,j] # returns the mass of combination
 accretions[i,j] # returns accretion rate of combination
 centroids[i,j] # returns centroids per wavelength in same order as lambda when loading dataset
+edfractions[i,j] # return eddington fraction of combination
 ```

 To find the most likely combination and look at its mass, accretion and centroids, do: